Skip to main content

 1. Review the findings of the proceedings of the committee.

-2. Hear from the student, the Vice President of Learning, Student Engagement, & Student Success, and the members of the committee before ruling on an appeal
+2. Hear from the student, the Associate Vice President of Student Services, and the members of the committee before ruling on an appeal.

 3. Approve, modify, or overturn the decision of the committee.